pingidentity/pingidentity-devops-getting-started/docs/deployK8sPD-clusters.md

-# PingDirectory deployments across Kubernetes clusters
+# PingDirectory Deployments Across Kubernetes Clusters

 This example is an extension of the topic *Orchestrate a replicated PingDirectory deployment* in [Kubernetes orchestration for general use](deployK8sGeneral.md).
 Here you'll deploy PingDirectory containers across multiple Kubernetes clusters.